Releases

 You can install these via adding the tag to the end of the install command, i.e.

-bun install sodacore@alpha
+bun install @sodacore/<package>@alpha

 Please note that pre-releases are not recommended for production use, and are subject to change, and that these will only appear once we have our first stable release.
+Although we do appreciate users providing feedback and even taking their production applications and running them on pre-releases to help us identify issues before a stable release.

 Deprecation Policy